-Jesse Penico, MD, is a specialist in infectious disease.
-Dr. Penico brings his expertise to the Anderson Infectious Disease Center, where he treats patients who have infections or inflammatory conditions.
+Amina Goodwin-Fernandez, MD, is a specialist in infectious diseases.
+Dr. Goodwin-Fernandez brings her expertise to Anderson Infectious Disease Center, where she treats patients who have infections or inflammatory conditions.

-For more information on Travel Medicine and Outpatient Infusion, please click on the appropriate circle above, in order to be redirected to the appropriate information.
+For more information on Travel Medicine and Outpatient Infusion, please click on the appropriate circle above.